DanielBarie/VoronTime/README.md

 # VoronTime
 It's Voron Time.

-Built with an LDO kit.
+Built with an LDO kit, rev C.

 Issues along the way:
 - See safety